insure logo

 In Illinois, the average premium for car insurance is $132 per month.

-The price for the same coverage may differ between companies, which is true of every auto insurance company.
-When looking for car insurance rates in Illinois, it is a promising idea to get quotes from many firms.
+The price for the same coverage may differ between companies.
+When looking for car insurance rates in Illinois, get quotes from many firms.

-As per the rate analysis conducted by Insure.com, the company which offers cheapest car insurance premiums in Illinois is Geico.
-The average annual cost is $798 while the average cost per month is $67.
-The second-best option available is, Travelers, offering insurance at an average per month cost of $90.
+As per the rate analysis conducted by Insure.com, the company that offers the cheapest car insurance premiums in Illinois is Geico.
+The average annual cost is $798, while the average monthly cost is $67.
+The second-best option available is Travelers, offering insurance at an average monthly cost of $90.

-The table below lists the other available car insurance companies which offer car insurance in Illinois, along with their average cost per month and average annual cost.
+The table below lists the other available car insurance companies that offer car insurance in Illinois, along with their average cost per month and average annual cost.

 Company nameAverage per month costAverage annual cost